maciejg-git/litewind-alpine-documentation/documentation/form-text.md

 {% render "github-link.liquid" component: "form-text" %}

-Form text can be used with a form components to display validation messages.
+Form text is used along with form components to display validation messages.
 Check the [validation](/documentation/validation) page for the examples.

 ### Usage